alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 When you do this, the `try` block will call that function.
 If your function runs without any errors nothing will happen.
 If there are some runtime errors?
 This is where `catch` block comes into play.
 The `catch` block looks similar to `try`.
 One difference is that there are parenthesis after the `catch` keyword and before opening curly brace.

 Inside these parenthesis is defined one parameter.
-This parameter is a error object.
+This parameter is an error object.
 This object contains information about the error that occurred.
 It contains name of the error, the error message and current call stack.
 The `catch` block is a place where you define what to do when an error occurs.

 ```JavaScript
 // Create try...catch statement